adapticai/backend-legacy/README-npm.md

 ### Enums Namespace

-Enums associated with your data models are available under the `adaptic.enums` namespace.
+Enums associated with your data models are available under the `enums` namespace.
 This provides type safety and consistency when working with your models.

 ```typescript
 // enums-example.ts